gokceuludogan/cmpe150/week09/README.md

 - In order to access to a particular location, i.e., an element within the array, we specify the name of the array and the position number (index) of the variable in square brackets.

   - arrName[3]
-- Indices start from 0 and
+- Indices start from 0 and size -1

 ### Examples: